isaacg1/isaacg1.github.io/_posts/2021-08-12-paper-push-pull.md

 we were interested in the computational complexity of the game: could we prove that the game is as hard or complete for some well-known complexity class?
-This would be quite difficult, because to the best of my knowledge, people had previosly only characterized the complexity of non-reversible variants of the game.
+This would be quite difficult, because to the best of my knowledge, people had previously only characterized the complexity of non-reversible variants of the game.
 In such settings, it's often a lot easier to construct hard levels, because one can force the character to move through the level in a certain direction by including one-way features.